marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   will show all the predefined macros.

-.. index:: dD

-.. index:: preprocessor, debugging

-.. index:: debugging, preprocessor
+.. index:: dD, preprocessor, debugging, debugging, preprocessor

 .. option:: -dD